Skip to main content

 3.1.
 If requested, the contractor will submit a quotation to the client for approval before the work commences.
 Insofar as unavoidable deviations from the quotation occur during the execution of the assignment, the contractor will inform the client about this at the earliest possible stage.

 3.2.
-An oral offer from the contractor will lapse if it is not accepted immediately.
+A verbal offer from the contractor will lapse if it is not immediately accepted.
 If it is accepted immediately, the agreement is concluded.
-In the case of an oral order, proof of the order shall be the cognizance by the
+In the case of a verbal order, the client's acknowledgement of the commencement of the work by the contractor, without the client having protested immediately in writing, will be considered proof of the order.

 3.3.
 A written offer or quotation from the contractor is without obligation and does not bind the contractor in itself, unless a term of acceptance is stated therein and the client accepts the quote within that term.
 If a non-binding offer, in which no term for acceptance was stated, is accepted by the client, the contractor has the right to revoke the offer within 14 working days after receipt of this acceptance.
 If the client has accepted the offer in writing within the validity period, the agreement is concluded.
 If the client has verbally accepted the offer within the validity period, the provisions of paragraph 2 of this article apply.